Fun facts about Italy you didn't know

 Statue of Victor Emmanuel II at Piazza Venezia in Rome © reuerendo/Shutterstock

-Planning a break in the Eternal City?
+Planning a vacation in the Eternal City?
 Discover the best area to stay in Rome.
-And in case you choose Rome for your family trip, read about things to do there with kids.
+If you're traveling as a family, find out about fun things to do in Rome with kids.

 Benito Mussolini established a dictatorship in Italy in 1925 and ruled the country until 1945.